westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 Open Questions:
 - Can we annotate the Vector Store data model with attributes that identify the vectors and the fields they describe, and is it useful?
   - Definitely useful, and there is precedence already with Azure AI Search doing the same.
+  - Actually, we'll have to do it, because some databases store regular data values separately from vectors, so we'll need to know what is what.
+    - Key
+    - Vector
+    - Metadata
+    - Text
 - How would someone pick a collection, if they are storing the same data across many collections, e.g. partitioned by user.
   - Option 1, add a Collections class where you can get one first and then do crud on it.
   - Option 2, add a collection name parameter to each method, like we have now.